ChristianoDc7/User-management-app/README.md

 # Getting Started with my first React Project
-This Project consist to Manage Users : Create , Read , Update , Delete
+This Project consist to Manage Users : Create , Read , Update , Delete , Search

 Designed with Materialize CSS and
 Restfull API with Json Server for Back End